 The Center of Excellence brings together a dynamic group of world-class participants.
 Universities.
 Research partners.
 Corporations.
 Economic development groups.
 All the participants are collaborating to develop new technologies, solutions, and applications that improve human health and productivity in built and urban environments..

 The Center on Human Policy in the School of Education is a policy, research, and advocacy organization involved in the national movement to insure the rights of people with disabilities.

 The Center for Policy Research is an interdisciplinary, applied policy research program in the Maxwell School of Syracuse University.

-Located within the College of Engineering and Computer Science, the Center for Systems Assurance serves as a focus for multi-disciplinary education and research about theory and practices concerning protecting the confidentiality, integrity, and availability of systems and the information they contain and convey.
+Located within the College of Engineering and Computer Science, the Center for Information and Systems Assurance and Trust serves as a focus for multi-disciplinary education and research about theory and practices concerning protecting the confidentiality, integrity, and availability of systems and the information they contain and convey.